 - An environment based on teamwork and mutual support

-After you successfully complete the program, you will receive credit toward completion of your doctor of pharmacy degree.
+After you successfully complete the program, you will receive credit toward the completion of your Doctor of Pharmacy degree.

 Your application and all supporting documentation must be received a minimum of six months prior to the anticipated start of your rotation.